-Not only are idolatry and sexual offenses derived from verses that link the word ‘destroyed’ with these two sins, most of the other laws are derived from verses that use the same word “destroyed” But why this emphasis on the word “destroyed/corrupted?
+Not only are idolatry and sexual offenses derived from verses that link the word “destroyed” with these two sins, but most of the other laws are also derived from verses that use the same word “destroyed.”
+But why this emphasis on the word “destroyed/corrupted”?
 The Tanna of the School of Menashe’s derivation seemed to speak of lessons learned from a terrible catastrophe.

-The Tanna of the house of Menashe seems to be advocating for the opposite of the command to Adam to have dominance over the world, transposing to the Eden story the Noah story: man was instructed to dominate the natural world, but only up to a certain point.
+In fact, the Tanna seems to be advocating for the opposite of the command to Adam to have dominance over the world, transposing to the Eden story the Noah story: man was instructed to dominate the natural world, but only up to a certain point.
 Look what happened when humankind crossed the red lines—Destruction!

 Several of these verses are from the story of Noah.
 The prohibition against castration is derived from God’s commandment to Noah and his sons after the flood: “bring forth abundantly in the earth and multiply in it.”
 The prohibition against crossbreeding is derived from God’s instructions to Noah to bring specimens of each animal kind into the ark: “of birds according to their kinds.”

 Both verses are echoes of the creation story.
 The Tanna of the School of Menashe seems to be saying that the world was created to work in a certain way and we must not interfere too radically in the way the world works.
 If we ignore this rule, we risk disaster.
 Looked at this way, the flood wasn’t so much a punishment for wrong-doing as a natural consequence for crossing certain boundaries.